GurpritK/InkAndRead/README.md

 - [CSS Validator](https://jigsaw.w3.org/css-validator/) - Used to validate the JavaScript code.
 - [JShint](https://jshint.com/) - Used to validate the JavaScript code.
 - [CI Python Linted](https://pep8ci.herokuapp.com/) - Used to validate Python code.
-- Chrome Developer Tools - Lighthouse reports
+- Chrome Developer Tools - Lighthouse reports, template responsiveness

-Important part of your README!!!
 ### Google's Lighthouse Performance
 Screenshots of desktop and mobile lighthouse reports for homepage, books page and profile page.